Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Eigenvalue approximation

 \subsection{Residual}

 One way to measure the accuracy of an approximate eigenpair $(\theta, \bfx)$ of $\bH$ is to evaluate the residual norm.
-When $\bH$ is infinite dimensional and $\bfx$ an iTR, some care is needed to properly define this residual.
-By making use of the property that $\bfx$ can be written as the matrix-vector product of the frame matrix and the canonical center core \eqref{eq:bfx-frame-center-core}, we introduce a local iTR residual involving only 1 core of $\bfx$.
+When $\bH$ is infinite-dimensional and $\bfx$ an iTR, some care is needed to properly define this residual.
+By making use of the property that $\bfx$ can be written as the matrix-vector product of the frame matrix and the canonical center core \eqref{eq:bfx-frame-center-core}, we introduce a local iTR residual involving only one core of $\bfx$.